warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

 ## 2. Modify the contract code

-Now you need to modify files in the `/src` folder as shown in the steps below.
+Now you need to modify files in the `/src` directory as shown in the steps below.

 1. Open the `contract.rs` file and replace its contents with this code: